 We are committed to hosting family engagement events that are inclusive and accessible, offering opportunities for historically marginalized families to share their perspectives, priorities, and aspirations for their children's education.
-Furthermore, we will ensure equitable decision-making by inviting diverse voices to participate in our Community Schools Knight Council and other advisory groups, such as our Leadership class.
+Furthermore, we will ensure equitable decision-making by inviting diverse voices to participate in our Community Schools Council and other advisory groups.
 This involvement will allow these groups to contribute to shaping our school's direction and priorities.